Minnie Ellen Shnitka Berman

 In February 1941, the Women’s Canadian Club hosted a tea in the foyer of the Empress Hotel.
 Minnie was in attendance.

-Minnie hosted a unique bridal shower in honor of Mrs. Ralph Fromson in March 1942.
+Minnie was also active in hosting a number of high profile social functions including a unique bridal shower in honor of Mrs. Ralph Fromson in March 1942.
 In lieu of gifts, attendees brought War Savings Stamps.
 The guest of honor was presented with an array of the stamps spelling “Victory”.
 A sit-down dinner was served with center-pieces of daffodils and forget-me-nots.
 The guests included the wives of high profile Jewish men.

-Minnie hosted birthday parties for her children, the details of which were carefully documented.
+In addition to the birthday parties she threw for her children, the details of which were carefully documented, Minnie also hosted engagement parties for members of the Jewish community.

 Minnie accompanied her husband to high profile social functions and fundraisers.
 However, not much was written about her following her husband’s death.